|January 2013||W. J. Many, Jr., MD, FACP, ACP Governor|

 In Alabama, reform of our Medicaid program is on the horizon.
 Currently, Medicaid consumes roughly 30% of Alabama's General Fund, which pays for most non-educational spending.
 Budget analysts predict that Medicaid will grow to consume nearly 90% of the General Fund by 2020 if changes are not made.
 Governor Bentley established the Medicaid Advisory Commission in October, chaired by State Health Officer Dr. Don Williamson, to study the funding of and delivery of care to Medicaid recipients.
 Dr. Williamson has made it clear that the current funding system for Medicaid is not sustainable and the Legislature has shown little interest in continually increasing funding each year going forward.
 Because of the state's inability to fund care for Alabama Medicaid's current 900,000 enrollees, Governor Bentley chose not to expand Medicaid to 133% of poverty level in 2014.
 Although Medicaid expansion would initially be funded by the federal government under the Affordable Care Act, eventually federal funding would drop to 90% leaving the state to make up the funding difference for 200,000 to 400,000 additional enrollees.
 Even without Medicaid expansion, expect the Medicaid Advisory Commission to recommend transformation of Alabama Medicaid to a managed care model.

-Make plans to attend MASA's governmental affairs meeting in Washington, February (insert date please) and ACP's Leadership Day (insert date please).
+Make plans to attend MASA's governmental affairs meeting in Washington, February 9-12, 2013 and ACP's Leadership Day, May 20-22, 2013.
 Please let me know if you plan to attend.

 Ross B. Vaughn, MD, FACP